Written by 8:10 pm Blog, Current Investigations

 Free Consultation with a Securities Attorney

 The foregoing information, which is all publicly available, is being provided by The White Law Group.
-The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois.
+The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois and Seattle, Washington.

 If you have concerns regarding investments you purchased through American Portfolios Financial Services and would like to speak with a securities attorney, please call The White Law Group at 888-637-5510.